DavesCodeMusings/ftpdlite/CONTRIBUTING.md

 _Please use the issues rather than a pull request as this makes things easier to manage._

 If you think of an enhancement, use the issues for that too.
-But, please keep in mind the goal of FTPdLite is to provide minimalist file transfer capabilities for microcontroller hardware.
-So if your request request is something outside of the realm of file transfer, don't be surprised if it's closed without being implemented.
+But, please keep in mind the goal of FTPdLite is to provide minimalist file transfer to and from microcontroller hardware using modern FTP clients.
+So if your request request is something outside of the realm of file transfer, or applies to an obscure client, don't be surprised if it's closed without being implemented.